About the PDMP

-DC PDMP WEBINAR: MANDATORY QUERY LUNCH AND LEARN SESSION The DC PDMP presents an informational webinar of the Prescription Drug Monitoring Program Query Amendment Act of 2020.
+DC PDMP WEBINAR ON MANDATORY PDMP QUERY: The DC PDMP presents an informational webinar of the Prescription Drug Monitoring Program Query Amendment Act of 2020.
 Learn about the requirements of the Act as outlined above, how to perform a patient query, and other DC PDMP features.

 For dispensers: As of June 7, 2019, gabapentin is a covered substance for the DC PDMP.
 Dispensers are required to report dispensations of gabapentin to the DC PDMP.

 *NEW RESOURCE* Safe Opioid Prescribing Pocket Guide This DIGITAL guide provides a number of resources to providers, including: CDC guidelines for safe opioid prescribing, a Morphine Milligram Equivalent (MME) conversion chart, a checklist for prescribing opioids for chronic pain, Medication Assisted Therapy (MAT) resources, and additional resources for providers and patients.

 If you would like PRINTED copies of the Pocket Guide, complete the Safe Opioid Prescribing pocket guide order form.
 A member of the DC PDMP staff will contact you to confirm your order.